apache/maven-site-plugin/README.md

 Making Trivial Changes
 ----------------------

-For changes of a trivial nature to comments and documentation, it is not always necessary to create a new ticket in JIRA.
+For trivial changes to comments and documentation, it is not always necessary to create a new ticket in JIRA.
 In this case, it is appropriate to start the first line of a commit with '(doc)' instead of a ticket number.